 - For the Apple App Store, your video orientation can vary and depends on your own preferences

 - Make your video understandable with no sound.
 Not all viewers will have their sound one while watching your video

 - Lastly, make sure your video has a clear call to action, such as "Download Now"

-Candy Crush does a great job displaying the user experience with this App Preview video, you can watch it here.
-They successfully showcase the type of game and important aspects of the app in the first couple seconds.
-As you continue to watch, they end with the clear call to action "Play Now" and limit the iOS video to 15 seconds.
+Candy Crush does a great job displaying the user experience with this App Preview video, and you can watch it here.
+They successfully showcase the type of game and important aspects of the app in the first couple of seconds.
+As you continue to watch, they end with a clear call to action "Play Now" and limit the iOS video to 15 seconds.

-This is a good Google Play example from the Square Register app.
+This is an excellent Google Play example from the Square Register app.
 The video is less than a minute in length, shows exactly how Square works, and is visually appealing.
 You can watch it below.